jetstream-cloud/js2docs/docs/faq/security.md

 `sudo passwd exouser`

 and that solves the issue of them being able to access your instance using the credential listed on the Exosphere page.
-I would HIGHLY suggest utilizing ssh keys for your instances to ensure you have access.
+While you can use the console option still, we HIGHLY suggest utilizing ssh keys for your instances to ensure you have access.
 That's covered here:

 https://docs.jetstream-cloud.org/ui/exo/create_instance/